lab11/nrf9x-base/README.md

 <!--TODO Perhaps add scripts to setup all the tools -->
 Building and flashing an application
 ------------------------------------
 1. Applications are stored in the apps directory.
 This is where all code related to a specific application lives.
 To build an application copy the Makefile Example from the make directory into your application directory and make any necessary modifications to it.
-Then build the application:
+Then build from the application directory e.g. apps/blink:

         make build